-Currency risk arises from recognized financial assets and liabilities that are not underlined in the Fund's functional currency.
-The Fund has a policy to manage the impact of foreign exchange risk on the Fund in accordance with the terms of currency diversification set out in the Fund's rules.
-As of the reporting date, the impact of foreign exchange risk on the Fund is due to USD underlined corporate securities in the investment portfolio.
+Foreign currency risk arises from those recognized financial assets and liabilities that are not denominated in the functional currency of the Fund.
+The Manager has a defined policy to manage the exposure of the Fund to foreign exchange risk in accordance with the currency diversification requirements set out in the Fund Rules.
+As at the reporting date, the Fund's exposure to foreign exchange risk is due to the US dollar-denominated corporate securities held in the investment portfolio.